ThaiG2Pro/twitter-crawler/README.md

 API_KEY=your_api_key_here
 ```

-    This key is used to authenticate with the Twitter API (or compatible proxy API).
+    This key is obtained from [TwitterAPI.io](https://twitterapi.io/), which currently offers a free $5 bonus.

 2. Edit `config.json`: